Psychosis is an altered state of mind, or a break from reality, that is often characterized by delusions and hallucinations.1

 - Distorted sense of time and space

-A drug overdose or drug withdrawal syndrome may include psychotic symptoms, and when this occurs, crisis intervention methods and medical detox may be necessary.
-Full-blown psychosis is often a medical emergency and may require hospitalization to stabilize an individual both mentally and physically in a safe and secure environment that can provide medical and mental health monitoring and care.
+Substance intoxication or withdrawal may bring on psychotic symptoms, and when this occurs, crisis intervention methods and medical detox may be necessary.
+A severe psychotic episode may require hospitalization to stabilize an individual both mentally and physically in a safe and secure environment that can provide medical and mental health monitoring and care.

 Treatment for Drug-Induced Psychosis